Back-up to CD

-Backup to CD using Backup2 DVD (hdd to cd)Backup to CD was a very popular backup method, but now it's not as popular as backing up to DVD (given the larger size, especially since Blu-ray discs are now available).
-However, if your sources are not that large, it could be a possible alternative to classic backup media.
-If you intend to do a backup to CD, consider our recommendations:
+Backup to CD media is not as popular as backing up to DVD (given the larger size, especially since Blu-ray discs are now available), but when your sources are not that large in size, it could be a possible alternative to classic backup media.

 Backup4all makes the backup to CD process be easy to perform, through its new backup wizard:

 - Click the Save button and select either Save and run to execute the backup now, or only Save to have it in the backup job lists from where you will run it manually (or if scheduled it will run automatically)

 Backup4all has features that are specifically suitable for backing up to CD:

 - Spanning the backup onto multiple CDs.
 If the backup does not fit on one CD, this CD backup software will automatically span the backup over multiple CD discs.
 Each disc is assigned a different label for future identification.
 We recommend marking the CD with this label.

 - Erase CD tool.
-If the CD is erasable (CD-RW), you can use Backup2 DVD's own Erase CD/DVD/Blu-ray tool to erase it.
-Simply put the CD-RW disc in the CD burner, and from Backup2 DVD's interface go to Tools and select Erase CD/DVD/Blu-ray.
+If the CD is erasable (CD-RW), you can use Backup4all's own Erase CD/DVD/Blu-ray tool to erase it.
+Simply put the CD-RW disc in the CD burner, and from Backup4all's interface go to Tools and select Erase CD/DVD/Blu-ray.
 This will launch the erase tool and you can clean the data from the CD-RW.
-Backup2 DVD can automatically erase the CD-RW disc before writing to it - to do so in Backup Properties go to CD, DVD or Blu-ray and in the Destination section check the Erase before writing option.
+Backup4all can automatically erase the CD-RW disc before writing to it - to do so in Backup Properties go to CD, DVD or Blu-ray and in the Destination section check the Erase before writing option.